 - B.S. – Environmental Science with an Emphasis in Terrestrial Ecology, Western Washington University

-- Ph.D. student – Ecology and Evolution, Brown Lab, University of Illinois at Chicago
+- Ph.D.
+Candidate – Ecology and Evolution, Brown Lab, University of Illinois at Chicago

 Areas of Expertise